Once Cursed, Twice Shy

-I stared at him through the bug-spattered windshield of the recreational vehicle I’d barely managed to stop without killing anyone.
+I stared at the rabbit, perfectly unscathed and sitting just in front of the recreational vehicle I’d barely managed to stop without killing anyone as though he didn’t have a care in the world.
 “Watch where you’re going!”
 I yelled, pounding on the steering wheel for emphasis.

 Who traps a rabbit with a net in the middle of a road?
 For that matter, what were the chances of encountering a white rabbit anywhere besides at a little kid’s magic show?

 That’s never a good sign.